 I will never forget how lovely the Thai people were at this time despite the tragedies being suffered all around.
 I wrote this post to express my gratitude to the people who helped us even though their world was falling apart.
 Sometimes words just don’t seem enough.

 Finally, this day taught me how precious life is.
-Many around me lost their loved ones to the tsunami.
+Many around me lost their loved ones to the tsunami in Thailand and in other countries.
 We were extremely lucky and somehow managed to escape.
 I give thanks for my life everyday and one of my inspirations now is to find something good in every day, even when nothing seems to be going right.

 About this week’s guest writer

 Honor Dargan has lived in Tokyo since 2001 and has developed her own website to help people visiting Japan.
 Her goal?
 Tokyo made simple.
 If you want to learn more about travel to this amazing capital city visit her site, TokyoTopia and start planning!